 Subramanian et al (2008, December 11).
 The cost of terror.
-Business Today; at http://businesstoday.in/storyprint/3521 (accessed July 2011).
+Business Today; at http://businesstoday.intoday.in/storyprint/3521 (accessed July 2011).

 &lt;sup>14 The airport target was not used for the business interruption modeling.
 While the SNRA project team assumed that DDP costs for a man-portable IED attack at an airport would be representative of DDP costs in a complex attack, the team did not assume that the knock-on implications for business interruption would be similarly representative.
 The team also noted that all DDP costs for a man-portable IED attack at an airport were within the range already created by DDP values for government buildings, commercial buildings, and monuments.
-Therefore, the airport DDP numbers only served to add more numbers to sample from.
-These may or may not have had a significant effect on the mean; however, they did not alter the bounds on the range that the project team sampled from.
-START is a Department of Homeland Security University Center of Excellence that focuses on social and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, behavioral and these possible factors influencing represents to any frequency from extrapolar.
+Therefore, the airport DDP values for government buildings, if a significant effect on the mean; however, they did not alter the bounds on the range that the project team sampled from.
+START is a Department of Homeland Security University Center of Excellence that focuses on social and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, behavioral autural and encample in government form.

-and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, behavioral, cultural and economic factors influencing responses to and recovery from catastrophes.
-If The Significant Distress Index is calculated from these inputs using a formula proposed by subject matter experts consulted for the SNRA project. $N{SD} = C{EF} \times (S Pat + In) + \frac{V}{2}D$ , where $N{SD}$ represents the number of persons significantly distressed, $C{EF}$ is the expert assessed Event Familiarity Factor, Fat is the number of fataltities, In is the number of injuries and/or illnesses, and D is the number of persons displaced (Social Displacement).
-In words, this formula suggests that there are 5 significantly distressed persons for each life lost; I for each person injured; and I for each 2 people displaced.
+&lt;sup>15 START is a Department of Homeland Security University Center of Excellence that focuses on social and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, behavioral, cultural and economic factors influencing responses to and recovery from catastrophes.
+The Significant Distress Index is calculated from these inputs using a formula proposed by subject matter experts consulted for the SNRA project: $N{SD} = C{gT} \times (SFat + Inj + 1⁄2D)$ , where $N{SD}$ represents the number of fatalities, Inj is the number of injuries and/or illnesses, and D is the number of persons displaced (Social Displacement).
+In words, this formula suggests that there are 5 significantly distressed persons for each life lost; 1 for each person injured; and 1 for each 2 people displaced.
 This formula was constructed to reflect the empirical finding that the most severe stressor of a disaster is losing a loved one, followed by injury, followed by displacement.
-Uncertainty was captured by applying the index formula to the low, best, and high estimates of these three human consequence metrics.
+Uncertainty was captured by applying the index formula to the low, best and bith estimates of these three human consequence metrics.

+formula to the low, best, and high estimates of these three human consequence metrics.
 The Event Familiarity Factor is intended to capture the extent to which the event entails an ongoing threat with uncertainty regarding long term effects, is unfamiliar, or that people dread, exacerbating psychological consequences.
 This factor, ranging from 1.0 for familiar events to 1.3 for unfamiliar events, was provided by subject matter experts for each national-level event included in the SNRA: the Armed Assault terrorist attack event was given a $C{EF}$ of 1.1.
 The numerical psychological distress estimates for this event and the complete semi-quantitative risk

-The numerical psychological distress estimates for this event and the complete semi-quantitative risl matrix may be found in Appendix G and the Findings sections, respectively, of the full SNRA Technical Report.
+The numerical psychological distress estimates for this event and the complete semi-quantitative risk matrix may be found in Appendix G and the Findings sections, respectively, of the full SNRA Technical Report.